 - Video surveillance: Brivo’s Access Cam provides HD video playback and real-time visual recordings of who enters the building.
 The property staff can review video footage and access events in the Brivo Access software.

 - Readers: Readers come in various forms, such as a PIN code, RFID, and HID scanners.
 They also offer Smart Readers, which use Bluetooth to connect to smartphones.
-All Brivo readers are designed to unlock a door with your physical credential or smartphone and work effortlessly with the Brivo Access platform.
+Most Brivo readers can unlock a door with your physical credential or smartphone and work effortlessly with the Brivo Access platform.

 - Control panels: The control panels allow your locks, readers, and sensors to communicate with each other.
 They also facilitate integrations between Brivo access control products and other property technology solutions.